Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 "Did she do anything?"
 Skesat asked, pointing at the human.

 "No sir.
-She just… inhaled smoke and drank water."
+She just... inhaled smoke and drank water."

 "Inhaled smoke?"